 The killers were identified and, very much in opposition to the sentiments of the time, brought to trial, charged with the murder of two of the victims.
 A jury took 15 minutes to find the men not guilty.

-A letter writer to The Australian newspaper quoted one of the jurors as allegedly saying “I look on the blacks as a set of monkeys and the sooner they are exterminated from the face of the earth, the better.
+A letter written to The Australian newspaper quoted one of the jurors as allegedly saying, “I look on the blacks as a set of monkeys and the sooner they are exterminated from the face of the earth, the better.
 I knew the men were guilty of murder but I would never see a white man hanged for killing a black.”

 A Second Trial

 Attorney General John Plunkett ordered a second trial of seven of the 11 men on a charge of killing an Aboriginal child.

 There was evidence of an effort to intimidate jurors and witnesses.
 Henry Dangar and other settlers were behind this attempt to pervert the course of justice, but their tactics failed, and this time the seven accused were found guilty of murder.